adnammit/movieAppV1/README.md

 ## TO DO
 **start here**
+* still migrating stuff from movie -> movie2
+* setting up psql in your heroku app
+    - refer to psql notes and movieApi readme for info
+* how much do we want to rely on imdb? should we store anything other than imdb id?
+    - more robust to store the info (title, genre, year, etc) but not necessary
+    - if we store it (or don't), we can write a script to get data from imdb and update values in db
+* mocking data for development and for demo:
+    - app will use `IMovieService` (and `IUserService` etc)
+    - depending on environment, load either `MockMovieService` which returns static results or `MovieService` which actually talks to the backend
 * work out how these objects should be mapped:
     - Collection -> look into using data stored in api db
     - Movie -> CollectionItem?